boazcstrike/one-page-template/README.md

-# Template for One Pagers
+# Personal Template Live Refresh
 ###### For my personal use.

 Uses node for efficient edit-save-autorefresh functionality.
 Just run on cmd: